PTGus/Philosophers/README.md

 # Challenges
 • Resource Sharing: Only one philosopher can use a fork at a time.
-• Deadlock Risk: If all philosophers pick up the fork on their left simultaneously, they’ll indefinitely wait for the fork on their right, causing a deadlock.
+• Deadlock Risk: If each philosopher picks up the fork on their left at the same time, they will all wait indefinitely for the fork on their right, causing a deadlock.
 • Starvation: Some philosophers may keep eating while others never get a chance, leading to starvation.

 # Purpose